-Back in the 90’s, granite became the status symbol in the world of countertops.
-Today, it’s almost a “must have,” but quartz is gaining ground and we’re often asked, “What’s the difference?”
-Here’s a primer.
+Back in the 90’s, granite became the status symbol in the world of countertops but in the last several years, quartz gained ground and took over in popularity.
+And we’re often asked, “What’s the difference?”
+Here's a primer.

 Granite is a 100% natural stone material that forms under immense pressure deep within the earth over millions of years.
 It consists of different minerals that give it both color and texture, but quartz and feldspar are always components.